lalitadithya/NVSentinel/docs/circuit-breaker.md

 **Status meanings:**
 - `CLOSED`: Normal operation - the circuit breaker is monitoring but not blocking actions
-- `TRIPPED`: Protection mode - all node remediation has been stopped
+- `TRIPPED`: Protection mode - new node remediation actions are blocked (any in-progress operations will complete)

 ### Monitor via Prometheus Metrics